 Ultimately, the purpose of a logic model is to offer clarity into the inner workings of an organization.
 This should motivate internal staff and serve as a north star to guide the organization’s work.

-To better understand a logic model, let’s consider an example of logical model for an international development organization.
+To better understand a logic model, let’s consider an example of logic model for an international development organization.
 Their mission is to lift children out of poverty through education.
 Their logic model may involve the following:

 Inputs: schools, teachers, tutors, books, writing utensils, blackboards